mehulagg/gitlab_test/doc/administration/gitaly/index.md

 unset https_proxy
 ```

-### Gitaly not listening on new address after a gitlab-ctl reconfigure
+### Gitaly not listening on new address after reconfiguring

 When updating the `gitaly['listen_addr']` or `gitaly['prometheus_listen_addr']` values, Gitaly may continue to listen on the old address after a `sudo gitlab-ctl reconfigure`.